ninoNinkovic/LiveStamps/README.md

 Live stamps are defined within the *LiveStamps.sublime-settings* file in JSON format.
 The best way to learn is by browsing/modifying the default stamp examples.

-To view the default examples:
+**To view the default stamps or define your own:**

 ```
   1. Open Sublime Text 3
-  2. Sublime Text Menu -> Preferences -> Package Settings -> LiveStamps -> Settings - Default
+  2. Menu: Sublime Text -> Preferences -> Package Settings -> LiveStamps -> Settings - Default
-  3. Scroll down the file and have a look at the stamp definitions
+  3. Copy everything to clipboard.
+  4. Menu: Sublime Text -> Preferences -> Package Settings -> LiveStamps -> Settings - User
+  5. Paste and save.
+  6. Modify Settings - User as desired, if you make a mistake just copy from Settings - Default again.
+  &.
+Stamp definitions are in the JSON "stamps" array at the bottom.
 ```

 **WARNING!**